Legend

 Current construction projects are on track to meet Sustainable Practices Policy goals: Green Building Progress

-GOAL 2 Priority Initiatives:
+Priority Initiatives:

 Pursue additional planning and design of photovoltaic and battery storage.